-Exploring Brisbane for free seems like a pipedream, but it really doesn’t have to be.
+Exploring Brisbane seems like a pipedream, but it doesn’t have to be.
 Pack your own lunch and some cool beverages, grab a sturdy backpack, a hat and suncream and comfortable shoes, and let us take care of the rest!
-Whether it is raining outside or a beautiful spring day, there are always things to do for free around Brisbane.
-We have only mentioned 10 here and we wanted to make sure you had the complete list, so down the bottom we have listed a number of other free ideas.
+Whether it is raining outside or it is a beautiful spring day, there are always things to do for free around Brisbane with toddlers and kids.
+We have only mentioned our favourites here and we wanted to make sure you had the complete lisseveralthe bottom, we have listed a number of other free ideas.

 Pack a hat, suncream and some snacks, and make a day of it with your Brisbane Kids.
 Our Brisbane playground reviews will tell you if there are toilets and BBQ facilities, and if the playgrounds are fenced.
 Find one that is near a beach for some additional waterplay once all the fun of playground play is over.

-Some of the biggest playgrounds in Brisbane include:
+Some of the best playgrounds in Brisbane include:

 - Frew Park at Milton